Debt Recovery FAQs

 Instruct us directly

 To make the process of instructing us even easier, you can now do so through this website.
-We will need to establish you as a client of the firm on our system first time around, so please e-mail Steven Docherty or Marie Rafferty or call them on 0141 248 3434 to start the process.
+We will need to establish you as a client of the firm on our system first time around, so please e-mail Steven Docherty or call him on 0141 248 3434 to start the process.

 Once registration is complete, you will be able to access our Instruction Form to send your request directly to us.